AutoResearch/autora-core/docs/interactive/saving-and-loading/index.md

 {% include-markdown "default-controller.yml" comments=false %}
 ```

-The same controller state can be loaded in a separate session as follows:
+The same Controller state can be loaded in a separate session as follows:

 ```python
 import yaml